The Department of Art History accepts admissions to the program for Fall Semester only. Your application must be completed by December 1.

 Statement of Objectives (Personal Statement):

-Please provide a statement outlining your immediate educational and long-range career objectives in relation to your chosen field.
-If there is a particular faculty member with whom you wish to study, please give that person's name and explain why you want to study with that person.
+Please provide a statement outlining your interest in pursuing a Ph.D. in Art History.
+Indicate immediate educational and long-range career objectives.
+Outline as specifically as possible the proposed area of study within the field of Art History.
+Indicate faculty members with whom you are interested in working.
 You may also wish to include other information, such as any undergraduate research experience, internships, or other experiences you may have had to document your preparation for advanced study in your chosen field.
+Statements of purpose should be no more than 1,000 words.

 Letters of Recommendation.
 Solicit three letters of recommendation from individuals best able to comment on your potential to succeed in an academic graduate program.
 Letters from Art History instructors are most suitable.
 Letters from business supervisors often do not provide sufficient indication of graduate study potential.
 Letters must be submitted electronically through Apply Yourself.
 Applicants are strongly encouraged to follow-up with recommenders to ensure timely arrival of the letters of recommendation.